Tasboo/blog/content/blog/FirstStepsWithRails.md

 rails generate controller Home index
 ```

-Some explanation of what each of these commands seems to be doing:
+Some explanation of what each of this command seems to be doing:

 - rails = rails command
 - generate = tell rails to generate something